Menin Gate: Memorial

 The inscription inside the archway is similar to the one at Tyne Cot, with the addition of a prefatory Latin phrase: "Ad Majorem Dei Gloriam, a centuries-old traditional text meaning 'To the greater glory of God'. – Here are recorded names of officers and men who fell in Ypres Salient, but to whom the fortune of war denied the known and honoured burial given to their comrades in death".
 This inscription, proposed by Rudyard Kipling, is matched by the main overhead inscription on both the east- and west-facing façades of the arch, which he personally composed.

 On the opposite side of the archway to that inscription is the shorter dedication: "They shall receive a crown of glory that fadeth not away".
-There are also Latin inscriptions set in circular panels either side of the archway, on both the east and west sides: Pro Patria and Pro Rege ('For Country' and 'For King').
+There are Latin inscriptions set in circular panels either side of the archway, on both the east and west sides: Pro Patria and Pro Rege ('For Country' and 'For King').
 A French inscription mentions the citizens of Ypres: "Érigé par les nations de l'Empire Britannique en l'honneur de leurs morts ce monument est offert aux citoyens d'Ypres pour l'ornement de leur cité et en commémoration des jours où l'Armée Britannique l'a défendue contre l'envahisseur", which translates into English as: "Erected by the nations of the British Empire in honour of their dead, this monument is offered to the citizens of Ypres for the ornament of their city and in commemoration of the days where the British Army defended it against the invader."

 Reaction to the Menin Gate, the first of the Imperial (now Commonwealth) War Graves Commission's Memorials to the Missing, ranged from its condemnation by the war poet Siegfried Sassoon, to praise by the Austrian writer Stefan Zweig.
 Sassoon described the Menin Gate in his poem 'On Passing the New Menin Gate', saying that the dead of the Ypres Salient would "deride this sepulchre of crime".
 Zweig, in contrast, praised the simplicity of the memorial, and lack of overt triumphalism, and said that it was "more impressive than any triumphal arch or monument to victory that I have ever seen".
 Blomfield himself said that this work of his was one of three that he wanted to be remembered by.

-To this day, the remains of missing soldiers are still found from time to time in the countryside around the town of Ypres.
+To this day, the remains of missing soldiers are found from time to time in the countryside around the town of Ypres.
 Typically, such finds are made during building work or road-mending activities.
 Any human remains discovered receive a proper burial in one of the war cemeteries in the region.
 If the remains can be identified, the relevant name is removed from the Menin Gate.